google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Learn best practices for good user experiences with the new autoplay policies in Chrome, coming January 2018.
+description: Learn best practices for good user experiences with the new autoplay policies in Chrome, coming April 2018.

-{# wf_updated_on: 2017-12-05 #}
+{# wf_updated_on: 2018-02-07 #}
 {# wf_published_on: 2017-09-13 #}
 {# wf_tags: autoplay,news,media #}
 {# wf_featured_image: /web/updates/images/generic/play-outline.png #}
-{# wf_featured_snippet: Learn best practices for good user experiences with the new autoplay policies in Chrome, coming January 2018. #}
+{# wf_featured_snippet: Learn best practices for good user experiences with the new autoplay policies in Chrome, coming April 2018. #}
 {# wf_blink_components: Blink>Media #}

 # Autoplay Policy Changes {: .page-title }

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-Chrome's autoplay policies will change in January of 2018 and I'm here to tell you why and how this is going to affect video playback with sound.
+Chrome's autoplay policies will change in April of 2018 and I'm here to tell you why and how this is going to affect video playback with sound.
 Spoiler
 alert: users are going to love it!